By Jean Tong, Nutritionist, Halley Medical Aesthetics

 You can opt for healthy ingredients like fresh minced meats over fatty sausages or bacon.
 You can also have fresh vegetables, lean meat or fish as the side of a simple tomato pasta.
 Let the ingredients speak for the dish!

 Pasta is a great energy source for the body.
 But remember to keep your portion to one cup of pasta per person.
-Eat healthy and you’ll stay healthy.
+Eat healthily and you’ll stay healthy.